noahehall/multicloud/providers/aws/services/Storage/ebs.md

   - you can keep app state on the EBS and server state on the EC2 instance store
   - the EBS life cycle isnt related to the EC2/instance store lifecycle
 - ensure your taking regular snapshots, and removing old snapshots
+- With Elastic Volumes,
+  - volume sizes can only be increased within the same volumes
+  - to decrease a volume size, you must copy the EBS volume data to a new smaller EBS volume.

 ### anti patterns